lafrenierejm/lafreniere.xyz/content/docs/windows-ec2-ssh.md

 draft: false
 ---

+# Accessing Windows EC2 Instances via SSH

 This post started life as a Stackoverflow answer I posted [here](https://stackoverflow.com/a/75009915/8468492).

 Remote Windows instances have typically been accessed via either the [Remote Desktop Protocol (RDP)](https://learn.microsoft.com/en-us/troubleshoot/windows-server/remote/understanding-remote-desktop-protocol) for interactive use or [Windows Remote Management (WinRM)](https://learn.microsoft.com/en-us/windows/win32/winrm/portal) for programmatic access.
 Recent releases of Windows, though, offer official support for Secure Shell (SSH) via the OpenSSH daemon.
 This post walks through the setup of a Windows EC2 instance in AWS so it can be accessed via SSH.

-# Supported Versions of Windows
+## Supported Versions of Windows

 As of this writing, the supported versions of Windows described in the Microsoft Learn article ["Get started with OpenSSH for Windows"](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=powershell) are